-- > the year-end fair value of the awards granted in the covered fiscal year (e.g., 2023) that are outstanding and unvested as of the end of the covered fiscal year; - > the change in fair value from the end of the prior fiscal year (e.g., 2023) to the end of the covered fiscal year with respect to any awards granted in prior years that are outstanding and unvested as of the end of the covered fiscal year; - > the fair value, as of the vesting date, of any awards that were granted and vested in the same covered year; and - > the change in fair value from the end of the prior fiscal year to the vesting date or forfeiture date with respect to any awards granted in prior years that vested or failed to vest, as applicable, in the covered fiscal year.
+- > the year-end fair value of the awards granted in the covered fiscal year (e.g., 2024) that are outstanding and unvested as of the end of the covered fiscal year; - > the change in fair value from the end of the prior fiscal year (e.g., 2024) to the end of the covered fiscal year with respect to any awards granted in prior years that are outstanding and unvested as of the end of the covered fiscal year; - > the fair value, as of the vesting date, of any awards that were granted and vested in the same covered year and - > the change in fair value from the end of the prior fiscal year to the vesting date or forfeiture date with respect to any awards granted in prior years that vested or failed to vest, as applicable, in the covered fiscal year.
 Stock awards include the dollar amount of accrued dividend equivalents, if applicable.

-Importantly, as of the valuation dates in the table, none of the amounts included in "compensation actually paid" for our CEO and non-CEO NEOs relating to performance share awards have been paid to our CEO or non-CEO NEOs.
-The amounts actually received will depend upon the company's stock price at point of vesting, including in the case of performance shares, whether the requisite performance hurdles and service requirements are met.
+Importantly, the actual value of compensation received by our CEO and non-CEO NEOs will depend upon our company's stock price at point of vesting and whether service requirements are met.

-Compensation actually paid to our CEO includes valuations in respect of awards granted at the spin-off, with such units earned as a result of the company achieving certain share price thresholds.
-Specifically, 98% of the 2020 compensation actually paid value relates to the vesting of two tranches of Mr. Taubman's performance Earn-Out award for which share price hurdles were achieved during the year, in aggregate equating to stock price appreciation of more than 300% from inception.
+Compensation actually paid to our CEO includes valuations in respect of awards granted at the spinoff, with such units earned as a result of our company achieving certain share price thresholds.
+Specifically, 98% of the 2020 compensation actually paid value relates to the vesting of two tranches of Mr. Taubman's Earn-Out award for which share price hurdles were achieved during the year, in aggregate equating to stock price appreciation of more than 300% from inception.
 The final tranche of Mr. Taubman's Earn-Out award failed to meet the share price hurdle within the required time frame, which would have required share price appreciation of 376% since inception.
 Accordingly, 2021 compensation actually paid includes value attributed to the forfeiture of this final tranche.

-For 2022, the values represent the Performance LTIP units granted to Mr. Taubman on February 10, 2022 that generally vest over a five-year period contingent on the achievement of significant performance hurdles and Mr. Taubman's continued employment with the company for five years from grant.
-The company does not currently anticipate paying Mr. Taubman any further equity incentive compensation through the end of 2026.
-These Performance LTIP units are intended to reward performance on a multi-year basis and in a manner that is fully aligned with shareholders.
+For 2022, the values represent the Performance LTIP Units granted to Mr. Taubman on February 10, 2022 that generally vest over a five-year period contingent on the achievement of significant performance hurdles and Mr. Taubman's continued employment with our company for five years from grant.
+Our company does not currently anticipate paying Mr. Taubman any further equity incentive compensation through the end of 2026.
+These Performance LTIP Units are intended to reward performance on a multi-year basis and in a manner that is fully aligned with shareholders.

-For 2023, the values reflect a portion of Performance LTIP units that vested on the basis of achieving the first performance hurdle of a 20-day VWAP in excess of \$100 and having satisfied the first service condition of the award.
+For 2023 and 2024, the values reflect 100% of Performance LTIP Units that vested on the basis of achieving the applicable performance hurdle of a 20-day VWAP and having satisfied the first and second service conditions respectively.